lighthouse-labs/rails-queue-server/README.md

   - Program should curriculum unlocking weekly, else it does not handle well if the start is not a Monday.
 Also allows students to look ahead
   - Program false flags on projects on interviews and projects (no interviews/projects)
   - Every cohort needs to setup for weekdays column, for example `'1,3'`, these should match up with the Program's days per week.

+### Proctor Setup

+To setup compass to work with the proctor server, there are a few things you will need to configure:

+- On the `Program` model:
+  - Set `proctor_url` to the Base URL of your proctor server, i.e. `http://localhost:3000`
+  - Set `proctor_read_token` and `proctor_write_token` to be the same as the `READ_TOKEN` and `WRITE_TOKEN` values respectiveley from the proctor server.
+I would suggest to use something like `rails secret` to generate these tokens.
+- Make sure your `sidekiq` instance is running, a background worker is used to cache the config for each `ProgrammingTest` after a deploy is ran.
+- Run a curriculum deploy to update all the `ProgrammingTest` models, see the next section for instructions on that.

 ## Curriculum Development